Alexy Bosetti: Return to Nice

 After a short loan spell he returned to Nice, but did not feature regularly for the first team.
 On 8 December 2016, he scored his first goal in Europe for Nice, helping the club to a 2–1 win over Krasnodar in a Europa League match.
 During the 2016–17 season he played primarily for Nice II, scoring 10 goals in 21 appearances in the Championnat de France Amateur.

 He left the club at the end of his contract in summer 2017.

 Laval

 In August 2017, free agent Bosetti joined third-tier side Laval on a one-year contract with the option of another year in case of promotion to Ligue 2.

 OKC Energy FC

 On 24 January 2019, Bosetti moved to the United States when he joined second-tier USL Championship side OKC Energy FC.

 El Paso Locomotive

 On 15 August 2019, Bosetti was traded to El Paso Locomotive in exchange for Derek Gebhard.
-On 28 June 2020, it was announced that Bosetti and the Locomotive had mutually agreed to part ways.
+On 28 June 2020, it was announced that Bosetti and El Paso had mutually agreed to part ways.

 Return to France

 On 3 August 2020, Bosetti joined French club Le Puy.

 On 28 June 2021, Bosetti signed with Annecy.
+On 6 April 2023, he scored a penalty in Annecy's 2–1 defeat to Toulouse in the semi-finals of the Coupe de France.